Virtual Tour of Intentional Communities [Panel]

 Lightning Ranch Ecovillage Intentional Community

 Lightning Ranch is a place for people to create a healthy, regenerative, sustainable way of life in Taylor County, Texas.
 Started in 2018, this intentional community is devoted to healing the land for both agriculture and wildlife, and building houses that use as much natural building material as possible.
 Food is grown communally using regenerative agriculture and permaculture methods.

 Maitreya Mountain Village has worked since 2008 to create an off-grid, wilderness permaculture farm, agroforestry, dynamic intentional community, and ever-evolving experiment in sustainable living.
 They currently have three small cabins, a tree house, an underground hobbit house, one large community center, a dining hall, and space for camping tents or other structures in Northern California.

 Select a donation level below to register.

-You’ll receive an email about how to join on Zoom.
-Everyone who registers will receive the event recording, so don’t worry about missing a thing!
+You’ll receive an email about how to join on Zoom (please check your spam folder).
+Everyone who registers will receive a link to the event recording the following day.

 The Online Event Experience

 Live Zoom Sessions

 Nothing pre-recorded here!
 When you sign-up for an event with FIC, you’ll have the opportunity to join a live session on Zoom with the event presenter/facilitator and other participants.

 All our events are run on a sliding scale basis.
 Generous donations cover the costs for low-income attendees.
 FIC is committed to making our programs accessible to people of all walks of life.